Maryam Mirzakhani: Early life and education

 Mirzakhani was born on 12 May 1977 in Tehran, Iran.
 As a child, she attended Tehran Farzanegan School, part of the National Organization for Development of Exceptional Talents (NODET).
 In her junior and senior years of high school, she won the gold medal for mathematics in the Iranian National Olympiad, thus allowing her to bypass the national college entrance exam.
 In 1994, Mirzakhani became the first Iranian woman to win a gold medal at the International Mathematical Olympiad in Hong Kong, scoring 41 out of 42 points.
 The following year, in Toronto, she became the first Iranian to achieve the full score and to win two gold medals in the International Mathematical Olympiad.

-Later in her life, she collaborated with friend, colleague, and Olympiad silver medalist Roya Beheshti Zavareh (رؤیا بهشتی زواره) on their book Elementary Number Theory, Challenging Problems (in Persian), which was published in 1999.
-Mirzakhani and Zavareh together were the first women to compete in the Iranian National Mathematical Olympiad and won gold and silver medals in 1995, respectively.
+Mirzakhani’s earliest published works, when she was a high school student and in early college, were in graph theory.
+Her first publication, in 1995, was on decomposing complete tripartite graphs into 5-cycles.
+Later in her life, she collaborated with friend, colleague, and IMO silver medalist Roya Beheshti Zavareh (رؤیا بهشتی زواره) on their book Elementary Number Theory, Challenging Problems (in Persian), which was published in 1999.

 On 17 March 1998, after attending a conference consisting of gifted individuals and former Olympiad competitors, Mirzakhani and Zavareh, along with other attendees, boarded a bus in Ahvaz en route to Tehran.
 The bus fell off a cliff, killing seven of the passengers, all Sharif University students, in what is remembered as a national tragedy in Iran.
-Mirzakhani and Zavareh were two of the few survivors.
+Mirzakhani and Zavareh were two of the survivors.

 In 1999, she obtained a Bachelor of Science in mathematics from the Sharif University of Technology.
 During her time there, she developed a simpler proof of a theorem of Schur.
 She then went to the United States for graduate work, earning a PhD in 2004 from Harvard University, where she worked under the supervision of the Fields Medalist, Curtis T. McMullen.
 At Harvard, she is said to have been "distinguished by determination and relentless questioning".
 She used to take her class notes in her native language Persian.